CycloneDX/cyclonedx-rust-cargo/README.md

 Contributions are welcome.
 See our [`CONTRIBUTING.md`](CONTRIBUTING.md) for details.

-### Bug Bounty

-We are running a [Bug Bounty](https://yeswehack.com/programs/cyclonedx-rust-cargo-bounty-program) program financed by the [Bug Resilience Program](https://www.sovereigntechfund.de/programs/bug-resilience/faq) of the [Sovereign Tech Fund](https://www.sovereigntechfund.de/).
-Thank you very much!

 ## Copyright & License

 CycloneDX Rust Cargo is Copyright (c) OWASP Foundation.
 All Rights Reserved.